-D.C. and teachers’ union meet with arbiter to determine if reopening agreement was breached
+D.C. and teachers union meet with arbiter to determine if reopening agreement was breached

 Davis held out the possibility of filing an injunction, depending on what happens with the arbiter.

 “I would file an injunction because it is urgent and it is around safety and health,” Davis said.
-“Both teachers and students wants to know if buildings are safe.”
+“Both teachers and parents want to know if buildings are safe.”

 The union is planning a series of protests Saturday calling for a delay to reopening.